SAVE THE DATE: Sunday, April 10, 2016

 Cynthia Lucero's parents who traveled from Guayaquil Ecuador were also present at the event.
 Doña Marta Lucero is quoted "So happy that the mission, the passion, the commitment, the hard work of our daughter continues to live in these students who are serving such needed communities…"

 Cynthia's running coach Rick Muhr cites how Cynthia helped countless people during her short life and that her legacy lives on through the Lucero Latino Mental Health Program at William James College and the Dr. Cynthia Lucero Foundation for Organ Donation in Ecuador, as well as the people who received her organs.

 "We are honored here at William James College to have been graced with Cynthia's intelligence and spirit, and we know that she would have been proud of the LMHP program that we have built," said Dr. Nicholas Covino, President of William James College.
 "On the 13th anniversary of this run, we are more committed than ever to ensuring the Latino population receives culturally competent mental healthcare."

-For a list of race results click here.
+For a list of the 2014 race results click here.